The Best Cooking YouTube Channels You Should Subscribe To

 If you’re interested in the big-name chefs, you’ll want to subscribe to his channel!

-It’s difficult to succinctly summarize Babish Culinary Universe.
-The channel started as (and still focuses mainly on) recreating food from movies and TV.
+It’s difficult to succinctly summarize Binging with Babish.
+The channel started as recreating food from movies and TV, but now also includes tier-lists and eating everything at different restaurants.
 His videos are universally excellent and mouth-wateringly delicious — so much so that we have done several posts using Babish as a reference, such as Pasta Aglio e Olio.

 He also has a series titled Basics with Babish which focuses on some of the more fundamental skills that all cooks should know.
 Although we may disagree with Babish on what constitutes a basic skill (*cough* sous-vide *cough*) it’s still a great series that gives you plenty of recipes to practice your skills on and to build up a solid foundation of cooking.